helloshowup/SOW2/README.md

 - [ ] Integrate Scraper and Evaluator into the Worker: The main task remaining is to integrate the SimpleScraper and evaluate_content function into the app/worker.py's run_agent_logic function.
 The current run_agent_logic is a placeholder and needs to be updated to perform the actual scraping and evaluation.
 - [ ] verify Email Content: The send_summary_email function in app/email_sender.py currently sends a generic list of results.
 This should be updated to use the actual evaluated content from the OpenAI evaluator.
 - [ ] write sample Dockerfile for local launch
+- [ ] Create a file named smoke_test.sh in your project's root directory as based on dev-research\smoke-test-suggestion.txt
+- [ ]
 ## **Coding Practices**

 ### **Fail Fast**